U.S. Route 1 in Florida: Miami-Dade County

 At West 112th Avenue/Allapattah Road (SR 989), US 1 enters the incorporated town of Cutler Bay, soon passes under the Homestead Extension of Florida's Turnpike, and continues northeast in the town until at South 186th Street it forms the town's border for two blocks before leaving at South 184th Street.
 From here, the road continues northeast from this point, forming the western boundary of Palmetto Bay.
 In Perrine, it meets SR 994, and then divides into a one-way pair of streets, with northbound traffic directed east one block of the southbound traffic along a sweeping curve between South 183rd and South 168th streets.
 After the two directions of traffic rejoin, the road meets Coral Reef Drive (SR 992), then passes through Rockdale and Howard until it reaches South 136th Street (Howard Drive), meets the southern terminus of SR 973 a block later, and serves to divide Pinecrest to the southeast and Kendall and Dadeland to the northwest for the next few miles.
 The road is also known as Pinecrest Parkway through this section.
 Also through this section, US 1 meets the eastern terminus of SR 990, the southern terminus of the Palmetto Expressway (SR 826), and the eastern terminus of SR 94 at Kendall Drive.
 Dadeland South station lies just north of the Palmetto Expressway, on US 1's western side, and acts as the handover point between the South Dade TransitWay and the Metrorail line, which proceeds to parallel US 1 for most of its subsequent journey into Downtown Miami.

 North of Snapper Creek (Canal C-2), US 1 continues northeast and enters another section of unincorporated Miami-Dade County.
 Here, US 1 forms the Snapper Creek Expressway (SR 878)'s eastern terminus.
 The South Dixie Highway then crosses into South Miami at South 80th Street.
 At SR 959 (Red Road/West 57th Avenue), US 1 leaves South Miami and enters Coral Gables, passing the main campus of the University of Miami and headed northeast.
 At West 38th Avenue (Brooker Street), it leaves Coral Gables and enters Miami, heading northeast toward the southern terminus of I-95 just south of Downtown Miami.
-At this point, there is a signage gap in the route even though it is federally and state defined as cosigning with I-95 and SR 970 all the way to Biscayne Boulevard, where US 1 signage resumes.
+At this point, there is a signage gap in the route, though since 2013, it is federally and state defined as cosigning with I-95 and SR 970 all the way to Biscayne Boulevard, where US 1 signage resumes.
+However, some mapmakers like Rand McNally and Google Maps continue to sign US 1 along its original alignment via Brickell Avenue.